-As Interim Dean of the Faculty and Provost, Constance Harsh oversees all academic budgets and programs at Colgate University.
-She has been a professor at Colgate since 1988, and has served in a variety of capacities within faculty governance.
+Constance Harsh has been a professor at Colgate since 1988 and has served in a variety of leadership positions, most recently as Interim Dean of the Faculty and Provost.
 She has taught courses in the history of the novel, Victorian fiction, the Brontës, the female protagonist, and introductory literary study.
 As a longtime instructor in the Core, she has taught the modernity course in the various forms that it has taken since her arrival.
 Her research specialty is Victorian fiction, and her recent focus has been the fiction of George Gissing, particularly his representation of women’s subjectivity.

 BA, MA, PhD, University of Pennsylvania